CreativeCodingUtrecht/ZoopInstrumentarium/README.md

 To connect BirdNET-PI with BirdWeather, configure your BirdWeather ID under "Basic Settings" of your BirdNET-PI.
 Also make sure that the Latitude and Longitude match what is in your BirdNET-Pi configuration.

+### Connect BirdNET-PI with Telegram
+The BirdNET-PI uses Apprise to send notifications.
+You can send these notifications to multiple destinations, including Telegram.
+For more detailed instructions, see [Apprise documentation for using Telegram](https://github.com/caronc/apprise/wiki/Notify_telegram).

+Do you want to follow detections with multiple people?
+Our suggestion is to create a public Telegram Group to collect BirdNET-Pi notifications.
+To achieve this, add your Telegram Bot to this group and use the `chatid` of the group when configuring the Apprise notification via Telegram on your BirdNET-Pi.

 ## Enviro+ for Raspberry Pi
 Designed for environmental monitoring, [Enviro+ for Raspberry Pi](https://shop.pimoroni.com/products/enviro) lets you measure air quality (pollutant gases and particulates), temperature, pressure, humidity, light, and noise level.
 When combined with a particulate matter sensor, it's great for monitoring air quality just outside your house (more information below), or without the particulate sensor you can use it to monitor indoor conditions.